Curve counting via stable objects in derived categories of Calabi-Yau 4-folds: Introduction

 \subsection{Motivation on GV/PT formula on CY 4-folds}

-The purpose of this paper is to give a similar interpretation of GV formula for stable pair invariants on CY 4-folds, defined using $\mathrm{DT}_4$ virtual classes introduced by Cao-Leung~\cite{CL1}, Borisov-Joyce~\cite{BJ} (also see~\cite{CaoFano, Caoconic, CGJ, CL2, CK1, CK2, CKM, CMT1, CMT2} for the recent developments).
+The purpose of this paper is to give a similar interpretation of GV formula for stable pair invariants on CY 4-folds, using $\mathrm{DT}_4$ virtual classes defined in general cases by Borisov-Joyce~\cite{BJ} and in special cases by Cao-Leung~\cite{CL1}.
 In our previous paper with Maulik~\cite{CMT2}, we studied stable pair invariants on CY 4-folds $X$ and conjectured that the generating series of these invariants with exponential insertions $\exp(\gamma)$ for $\gamma \in H^4(X, \mathbb{Z})$ is written as a similar infinite product

 Here $M(q)=\prod_{k\geqslant 1}(1-q^k)^{-k}$ is the MacMahon function, and the invariants

 are GV type invariants on CY 4-folds defined by Klemm-Pandharipande~\cite{KP} from GW invariants on CY 4-folds, which are conjectured to be integers.